 Yes.
-XenServer provides detailed monitoring of performance metrics, including CPU, memory, disk, network, C-state/P-state information and storage.
+XenServer provides detailed monitoring of performance metrics.
+These metrics include CPU, memory, disk, network, C-state/P-state information, and storage.
 Where appropriate, these metrics are available on a per-host and a per-VM basis.
-These metrics are available directly (exposed as Round Robin Databases), or can be accessed and viewed graphically in XenCenter or other third party applications.
-For more information, refer to the XenServer 7.0 Administrator's Guide.
+Performance metrics are available directly (exposed as Round Robin Databases), or can be accessed and viewed graphically in XenCenter or other third-party applications.
+For more information, see the XenServer 7.5 Administrator's Guide.